Sangarshanan/crime-analytics-web-application/README.md

 - FusionCharts

-Machine learning done using a pretrained model
+Machine learning done using a pretrained bayesian model

 ## Running in your local system: